Latest

 Cultural / Edinburgh, Scotland / 2021 –

 The Literature House is the flagship project of the Edinburgh UNESCO City of Literature Trust.
-The project brings together two iconic Edinburgh buildings, John Knox House and the Scottish Storytelling Centre, to form a welcoming hub for Edinburgh as a literary city and Scotland as a literary nation.
-The Literature House will be a lively place of encounter with a mix of events and a visitor attraction.
-The offerings will include events spaces, interpretive experience , café and meeting place , bookshop and information centre.
+It seeks to unite two iconic Edinburgh buildings, John Knox House and the Scottish Storytelling Centre, to create a welcoming hub celebrating Edinburgh as a literary city and Scotland as a literary nation.
+The Literature House aims to be a vibrant place of encounter, offering event spaces, interpretive experiences, a café and meeting place, bookshop, and information centre.

-The proposals require a sensitive crafted approach to deal with a complex set of buildings on a complicated site, and a highly aspirational brief.
-Witherford Watson Mann and GRAS have been working closely together on a feasibility study to develop a scheme which also improves accessibility, enhances the flow between the two buildings, and upgrades their fabric and services.
+The proposals require a sensitively crafted approach to address the complexity of the site and buildings, alongside a highly aspirational brief.
+Witherford Watson Mann and GRAS have collaborated closely on a feasibility study, developing a scheme to improve accessibility, enhance the flow between the two buildings, and upgrade their fabric and services.
+While the project currently awaits the next phase of development, the groundwork laid continues to inform future progress toward realising this exciting vision.

 City Library